Scott Mills: BBC Radio 1

 Mills joined BBC Radio 1 in October 1998 to present the early breakfast show which was broadcast between 4 am and 7 am.
 In January 2004 Mills moved to a weekend afternoon slot, which was followed by a further move later that year to the weekday early-evening slot which was vacant due to Sara Cox's maternity leave.
 Cox did not return and Mills became a permanent presenter of the early evening programme which was renamed The Scott Mills Show.
 The programme moved to an afternoon slot in April 2012 when Mills swapped presenting duties with Greg James.

 Whilst at Radio 1, Mills also provided holiday cover for other presenters as well as hosting The Official Chart between June 2018 and August 2022.

 On 1 July 2022 it was announced that Mills would be leaving Radio 1 after 24 years to replace Steve Wright in Steve Wright in the Afternoon on BBC Radio 2.
 Scott Mills replaced Wright in the weekday afternoon slot on 31 October 2022.

+From 2011 to 2022 a long running segment on the programme was Innuendo Bingo, where guests would listen to clips of people unintentionally saying things that had innuendo whilst at the same time holding water in their mouths, with the object of the game being to stop themselves from spitting the water out of their mouth as they are laughing.
+The guests would be sat opposite Chris Stark who would also have water in his mouth and the game would often result in both the guest and Stark ending up completely soaked.

 BBC Radio 2

 While being a regular daytime show host on BBC Radio 1, Mills hosted shows on Radio 2 as a cover presenter.

-On 20 March 2017, he hosted a late-night show from 10 pm to 2 am for Sara Cox' Dance-A-Thon.
+On 20 March 2017, he hosted a late-night show from 10 pm to 2 am for Sara Cox' Dance-a-Thon.

 On 28 May 2018, he presented a Bank Holiday Monday show, Radio 2 Remix, from 4 pm until 7 pm.
 Immediately preceding the Radio 2 show, Mills presented from 1 pm on Radio 1, being one of the first people ending a show on Radio 1 and starting one on Radio 2 at the same day.

 In April 2019, Mills was a stand in for Rylan Clark on Radio 2's Saturday afternoon show from 3 pm to 6 pm.

-From 2021-2022, Mills was the regular stand-in for Ken Bruce.
+From 2021 to 2022, Mills was the regular stand-in for Ken Bruce.

 On 1 July 2022, it was announced that Mills was to join Radio 2 permanently to replace Steve Wright in the Afternoon at the end of September 2022.
-Mills' new show, running from 2-4 pm, debuted on 31 October.
+Mills's new show, running from 2–4 pm, debuted on 31 October.

 On 19 November 2024, it was announced that Mills would replace Zoe Ball as the presenter of Radio 2's breakfast show.
-He presents that show as of 27 January 2025.
+He presented the Scott Mills Breakfast Show from January 2025 until his dismissal from the BBC in March 2026.